yohell/numbered-headings-for-google-docs/README.md

 ## Usage
 Install Code.gs as a user script in one of your Google docs.

-Then, click Add-ons > Numbered headings > Update, to add automatic numbering to the headings in the document.
+Then, click "Add-ons > Numbered headings > Update", to add automatic numbering to the headings in the document.
 Start a Heading1 with 1. to reset the numbering.

 ## Installation